 Movies, which habitually depict criminal actions without repercussions, have taught generations of Americans that you can suppress a firearm with a potato or a plastic bottle or, in this case, with a highbred of the two. https://www.youtube.com/watch?v=iaFDzrUWOEI

-It seems very unlikely that this man knows that his experiment in suppression is a violation of the National Firearms Act.
+It seems very unlikely that the man in this video knows that his experiment in suppression is a violation of the National Firearms Act.
 If he did, it is doubtful that he would have uploaded it on to YouTube where it has been viewed more than 500,000 times.
 Few felonies are so public and they are made so because the average American does not associate suppressors with trifling ad-hoc items, but instead with the sinister, screw-on devices used by mob hitmen and assassins.
 The fact remains, however, that the potato and pop bottle were placed on the rifle to muffle the report.
 It is a silencer, unregistered and subject to prosecution.

 A common response to this type of suppressor, especially when it is being done just to see what will happen, is to belittle the law.
 I agree it is silly to think of such a trifling thing as a felony that can earn ten years in prison.
-I agree with the people who rail against a law that includes suppressors in with machine guns and rocket launchers. atf-p-5320-8-chapter-2 But, it is the law and calling it silly will not be viewed as an adequate defense if a Federal prosecutor takes an interest in you activities.
-Even if you should win, the case on a technicality, you will still have spent tens of thousands of dollars and had your reputation dragged through the mud for an item you could have purchased legally for less than $1000 and a $200 tax stamp.
+I agree with the people who rail against a law that includes suppressors in with machine guns and rocket launchers. atf-p-5320-8-chapter-2 But, it is the law and calling it silly will not be an adequate defense if a Federal prosecutor takes an interest in your activities.
+Even if you should win the case on a technicality, you will still have spent tens of thousands of dollars and had your reputation dragged through the mud for an item you could have purchased legally for less than $1000 and a $200 tax stamp.